-- I.i Fully implement the regional planning functions of the 1992 Metro Charter; - I.ii identify and designate other areas and activities of metropolitan concern through a participatory process involving the Metro Policy Advisory Committee, cities, counties, special districts, school districts, and state and regional agencies such as Tri-Met, the Metropolitan Arts Commission and the Port of Portland; - I.iii. occur in a cooperative manner in order to avoid creating duplicative processes, standards, and/or governmental roles.
+I. Fully implement the regional planning functions of the 1992 Metro Charter;

+1.11 identify and designate other areas and activities of metropolitan significance concern through a participatory process involving the Metro Policy Advisory Committee, cities, counties, special districts, school districts, and state and regional agencies such as Tri-Met and the Port of Portland.

+standards, and/or governmental roles.

-These goals and objectives shall only apply to acknowledged comprehensive plans of cities and counties when implemented through the regional framework plan, functional plans, or the acknowledged urban growth boundary plan.
+These goals and objectives shall only apply to acknowledged comprehensive plans of cities and counties when implemented through the regional framework plan functional plans, or the acknowledged urban growth boundary plan.
+Executive Recommendation September 22, 1994 Page # 7,